alex-stiff/alex-stiff.github.io/_posts/2022-08-20-session-zero.md

 ## Rendezvous

-The party exit into a brightly lit forest clearing, the exit they emerged from clumsily hidden by some bushes.
+The party exit into a brightly lit forest clearing around mid morning, the exit they emerged from clumsily hidden by some bushes.
 As they emerge, they spot a man wandering around, obviously looking for something.
 He is wearing a toolbelt with hammers and other blacksmithing tools, and as soon as the girl sees him she runs over with a shout of "DADDY!".
 She tells him how she was saved, and the blacksmith introduces himself as Jack.
-He agrees to lead the party the rest of the way to Phandalin, and along the way tells them about the town and gives a rundown of the town, which shops are there, and what the people are like.
+He offers to lead the party the rest of the way to Phandalin.
+Along the way he gives them a rundown of the town, which shops are there, and what the people are like.
 He mentions that the mayor will pay well for Bugbear ears and to seek him out on arrival.
 As a show of thanks for rescuing his daughter, Jack presents the party with a mysterious red stone, which Merry is able to determine has some magical properties, but the specfics are unknown.

 ## Phandalin

-Around midday of the same day of emerging from the crypt with the blacksmith's daughter, the party arrives in the frontier Town of Phandalin.
+Around midday, the party arrives in the frontier Town of Phandalin.
 Jack takes them straight to Stonehill Inn.
 He speaks with the Inn keeper and arranges room and board for one night, and gives 50sp to each adventurer for saving his beloved daughter, Jacqueline.
 Then he suggests checking the local merchants for supplies.

 The party spends the afternoon perusing the merchandise of the local general goods store and coster, before returning to the Inn for a meal and a good nights rest.